Decathlon workshop photo

 Thanks to this product sustainability perspective, sports design teams can make the necessary decisions when putting together their range and identify the products to stop or improve.This year, the frames of reference have been completed for the entire clothing range, shoes with studs, backpacks, water bladders, gym balls and jumping balls.

-Decathlon shares its research and conclusions externally within the l’AFNOR (certification organisation) technical committee called DUR-HABI, intended to set up a standard that helps define durability criteria.
+DECATHLON shares its research and conclusions externally within the l’AFNOR (certification organisation) technical committee called DUR-HABI, intended to set up a standard that helps define durability criteria.

 Advances made in repairability